shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ### Estimated Time and Storage Consumption
 Reproducing all figures and tables in this artifact is computationally intensive due to the large number of simulations.
 The runtimes vary significantly depending on the machine, but users should expect:

-* Installing dependencies with `uv sync` typically takes 1–2 minutes.
-* Running all figure and table scripts sequentially (across all subplots) may require several hours, depending on hardware.
-Each subplot runs independently, and users may selectively execute individual scripts as needed.

 Approximate Runtimes for Figures